bitquery/streaming-data-platform-docs/docs/examples/Solana/solana-rewards.md

 ## Rewards for a Wallet Address

 If you're interested in tracking the rewards for a specific wallet address, you can modify the query to filter results based on the address.
 This allows stakeholders to monitor their own rewards or analyze rewards distribution to specific addresses over time.
+You can find the query [here](https://ide.bitquery.io/Rewards-for-a-wallet-address)

 ```
 subscription {